Afghan insurgents target safest province Bamiyan

 It is home also to the Bande Amir chain of lakes, whose deep blue waters are fenced by sheer limestone cliffs.

-Yardem said the insurgents, who he said had been trained in Pakistan, attacked a police checkpoint in Kohmard district in April, and also laid roadside bombs targeting civilians.
+Yardem said the insurgents, who he claimed had been trained in Pakistan, attacked a police checkpoint in Kohmard district in April, and also laid roadside bombs targeting civilians.

-Afghan officials often say insurgents receive training and shelter in Pakistan, although Pakistan denies the accusations.

 “The insurgents are attempting these attacks in Bamiyan to create fear and panic among people, and make a safe province insecure,” he said.